kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 1. The DRA scheduler plugin uses the list to find claims that have zero or only a single pod using it, and is therefore a candidate for deallocation in the `PostFilter` function.

-1. The device_taint_eviction controller uses the `ReservedFor` list to find the pods that needs to be evicted when one or more of the devices allocated to a ResourceClaim is tainted (and the ResourceClaim does not have a toleration).
+1. The device_taint_eviction controller uses the `ReservedFor` list to find the pods that need to be evicted when one or more of the devices allocated to a ResourceClaim is tainted (and the ResourceClaim does not have a toleration).